scndthe2nd/SPAM-LIKELY/README.md

 ## How To

 After Assembly,
-- Download KMK firmware folder from https://github.com/KMKfw/kmk_firmware.
 - Upgrade circuitpython to the latest at Https://circutpython.com.
+- Download KMK firmware folder from https://github.com/KMKfw/kmk_firmware to root directory of CircuitPY folder.
 - Add Main.py and boot.py to the root directory of your CircuitPY folder
+- Enjoy!

 ## Story